microsoft/go-sqlcmd/README.md

 ### Switches not available in the new sqlcmd (go-sqlcmd) yet

-There are a few switches yet to be implemented in this version of `sqlcmd` compared to the original ODBC based `sqlcmd`, discussion [#293](https://github.com/microsoft/go-sqlcmd/discussions/292) lists these switches.
-Please provide feedback in the discussion on which switches are most important to you to have implemented next in the new sqlcmd (go-sqlcmd).
+There are a few switches yet to be implemented in the new `sqlcmd` (go-sqlcmd) compared to the original ODBC based `sqlcmd`, discussion [#293](https://github.com/microsoft/go-sqlcmd/discussions/292) lists these switches.
+Please provide feedback in the discussion on which switches are most important to you to have implemented next in the new sqlcmd.

-There is an active discussion, #293, on prioritizing the order the above switches are added to this new version of sqlcmd (go-sqlcmd), please feedback to aid prioritization.

 Also, the XML Output command `:XML [On]|[Off]` is not implemented yet in the new sqlcmd (go-sqlcmd).

 ### Miscellaneous enhancements